sbt/sbt-scalariform/README.md

 for more control see the section *Advanced configuration* below

 Now you are ready to go.
 Either start sbt or, if it was already started, reload the current session by executing the `reload` command.
-If everything worked, you should have the new command `scalariformFormat` available as well automatic formatting on `compile` and `test:compile` activated.
+If everything worked, you should have the new commands `scalariformFormat` and `scalariformCheckFormat` available as well automatic formatting on `compile` and `test:compile` activated.

 After adding the sbt-scalariform plugin like this, if you want different formatting settings from the default behavior, read the advanced configuration section.